top of page

 • Family of Origin: Sometimes, an individual’s relationship with their family of origin might cause some problems in their romantic relationship.
 In some cultures, an enmeshed relationship with the family of origin might lead to the parents’ overinvolvement in the couple’s relationship.
 One partner might share many details about their private life with their family, which can bother their partner.
 Alternatively, in some cultures, a disengaged relationship with the family of origin might lead the partner to feel unloved and unaccepted by their partner’s family.
 Having dismissive parents can cause more issues if the partner desires emotional support from them, such as expecting closeness during stressful situations or life transitions, or expecting visits on special holidays.

 Furthermore, each individual’s different communication styles and ways of expressing their needs can affect their relationship dynamics.
-In some cultures, people might be unwilling to show love or affection in front of others.
+In some cultures, individuals might avoid conflicts or confrontations.
+In others, people might be unwilling to show love or affection in front of others.
 Many times, unspoken expectations can lead to misunderstandings and build communication barriers.

 Forming a relationship with someone who has different cultural background requires both partners to contribute extra effort into the relationship.
 They must communicate openly about their differences and be willing to compromise.
+It's important to acknowledge that you will never fully comprehend your partner's experiences, but committing to understanding and supporting them as best you can fosters trust and strengthens the bond between you.
 Accepting each other’s cultural heritage, having an open attitude toward differences, exploring what is important to them, negotiating differences, and creating shared values will help both partners to cope with challenges, making their relationship stronger.

 marriage counseling bucks county